georgesutphin/MCB585-2023/_episodes/03-introduction-to-R-data-plotting.md

 Under the **Usage** section there are multiple functions listed, including `read.table(...)` and `read.csv(...)`.
 In the parentheses for each function there is a list of arguments.
 Since `read.table(...)` is the parent function, all arguments are listed.
 Only arguments with different default values (as indicated by the `=`) are listed for `read.csv(...)`.
 A default value is the value that each arguement assumes when you do not explicitly enter a value.
 For example, `read.table(...)` assumes that a data file has no header (`header = FALSE`) and no delimiting character (`sep = ""`) while `read.csv(...)` assumes that a data file does have a header (`header = TRUE`) and a comma as the delimiting character (`sep = ","`), unless you specify otherwise.

 If your data is stored in a tab-delimited text file, you will need to use `read.table(...)` a different delimiting character, or another of the associated functions called `read.delim(...)` which has defaults to a tab-delimited file format.
-Note that to define a *tab* as a delimiting character, you have to us `\t`.
+Note that to define a *tab* as a delimiting character, you have to use `\t`.

 Let's give it a try using a copy of the `sample.csv` data saved as a tab-delimited `sample.txt` file.